abigailhaddad/inspect_ai_eval/examples/README.md

 }
 ```

 **Explanation:** In this test case, the input text is evaluated against the target text's condition.
-If the input text correctly mentions the number of times 'r' appears in 'carryforward', it passes.
+The input text says that the letter r appears four times.
+This is what the target_text, or prompt, is looking for.
+We're evaluating for whether the model, in conjunction with the scorer, returns a 1.
+If it does, it passes.

 #### FactComparator

 The `FactComparator` compares facts between a context (target) and an answer (input).
-It evaluates the groundedness and thoroughness of the input based on how many facts from the context are included.
+It evaluates the groundedness and thoroughness of the input based on the overlap between these two texts.

 **Example Test Case:**